-A. Summary of Elements
+Summary of Elements

 CNMI participating in the Formula Grants Program must provide for an effective system of monitoring jails, lockups, detention facilities, and correctional facilities to ensure that they meet the core requirements, pursuant to the monitoring and reporting requirement at 34 U.S.C. § 11133(a)(14).
 The CNMI's monitoring system, if it is to comply with the statutory and regulatory monitoring requirements, must include all jails, lockups, secure detention facilities, and secure correctional facilities.
 There are eight elements of an effective system of monitoring.
-For each of the following elements, CNMI includes a description of its specific policies and procedures:
+For each of the following elements, CNMI includes a description of its specific policies and procedures regarding the following eight elements comprising its system of monitoring: